 5. Read the Result

-This means the probability of getting exactly 4 successes is about 20.5%.
+This means the probability of getting exactly k successes is approximately 20.5%.

 Example

-Question: What’s the probability of getting exactly 3 free throws out of 5, if your success rate is 70%?
+What is the probability of getting exactly 3 free throws out of 5, if the success rate is 70%?

-• The probability p should be between 0 and 1.
+- Probability p must be between 0 and 1

-Binomial probability is used to find the chance of getting a certain number of successes in repeated yes-or-no trials, where each trial has the same probability of success.
+Binomial probability is used to find the chance of getting a certain number of successes in repeated trials where each trial has only two possible outcomes and the probability of success remains constant.

 Key Features of Binomial Probability